ms-iot/content/en-US/Samples/CognitiveServices.md

 using Windows.Storage.Streams;
 {% endhighlight %}

-These allow us to use the Cognitive Services APIs in our code, along with some other necessary imaging libraries
+These allow us to use the Cognitive Services APIs in our code, along with some other necessary imaging libraries.

 2. Add in Global Variables